 What is My Motorcycle Accident Case Worth?

 This is a loaded question.
 Each case is different.
 Your injuries will be unique to your accident.
 Also, it must be determined whether there is any degree of fault which could be attributable to you.
 For instance, were you speeding or driving recklessly when the driver of the car turned left into to your path?
 Another big issue which people fail to consider the amount of insurance that the at fault driver is carrying.
 You could have medical bills that many times greater than the amount of insurance coverage available to satisfy those bills.
 This is why it is so vital that motorcycle riders carry an uninsured motorist policy that will take effect when the at fault driver has little or no insurance.
-The motorcycle accident attorneys at The Law Offices of Bobby Jones will analyze all of these issues and evaluate your case on an individual basis.
+The motorcycle accident attorneys at Jones Law Group will analyze all of these issues and evaluate your case on an individual basis.

 After a motorcycle accident, you will be making a claim for damages.
 Damages are simply the way the court system will reduce your physical injuries to monetary amount.
 In Florida, two types of damage claims can be maintained for the injuries suffered in a motorcycle accident: economic damages and non-economic damages.
 Economic damages cover things like past and future medical bills, past and future lost earnings, property damage and other costs which have or will be incurred due to the accident.
 Non-economic damages cover pain and suffering, emotional suffering, disability or disfigurement caused by the motorcycle accident.

 Economic damages are also known as compensatory damages.
 They are designed to compensate the injured biker for his or her out of pocket losses.
 These losses will be calculated for both past and future losses.
 Some common economic damages that would be expected after a motorcycle accident include: